jazzydog-labs/.github/README.md

 # .github
-JazzyDog Labs is an experimentation platform for solving software engineering tasks at a meta-level using AI assist.
+JazzyDog Labs is an umbrella category for all my personal projects.